-9.4 Moderation Process (PRI Panel) - July
+9.4 Moderation Process (PRI Panel) - April

-It will be the responsibility of the PRI panel to review provisional ratings by the end of July each year, to ensure that there has been a consistent and fair approach to the awarding of ratings.
-Any concerns of the panel will be raised with the appraising manager prior to final scores being announced at the end of July each year.
+It will be the responsibility of the PRI panel to review provisional ratings by the end of April each year, to ensure that there has been a consistent and fair approach to the awarding of ratings.
+Any concerns of the panel will be raised with the appraising manager prior to final scores being announced.
 This may result in a review of the performance appraisal score in consultation with the appraising manager and their line manager (where appropriate).
 The panel will also be responsible for monitoring decisions made for equality purposes.

-The panel will comprise of the Chairman or Vice Chairman of the Regulatory and Support Services Committee, the HR Service Delivery Champion, and a representative from Management Team, HR and UNISON.
+The panel will comprise of the Chairman or Vice Chairman of the Regulatory and Support Services Committee, the HR Service Delivery Champion, and a representative from Management Team and HR.